" Dragos is a narrator who uses the guitar to tell a story from his captivating, thoughtful perspective.”

 A bright present and even brighter future."

 His dedication for the art led him to receive numerous grants for competing, performing and studying in his home country and abroad.
 Some of these include the MOL Foundation Scholarship for Young Artists, the “Young Talents" Grant offered by the Margareta Principess Foundation, with support from the Royal House of Romania, and the Grant “Moștenitorii României Muzicale”, offered by Radio Romania and Rotary Club Pipera.
 After winning the prestigious “Wooddruff Award”, Dragos went on to complete his Bachelor studies at “Schwob School of Music” - Columbus State University US, at the class of composer and pedagogue Andrew Zohn.

 Dragos has placed in over 40 international competitions, with more than 20 Grand Prizes.
 Some of these include the Koblenz International Festival, Changsha International Guitar Festival, the Tokyo International Guitar Competition, Culiacan International Competition, Indiana Guitar Festival, the Columbus Guitar Symposium, ECU Guitar Festival, Texas A&M Guitar Competition, and Florida Guitar Festival.
-He has performed and taught masterclasses around the United States and Europe, and has been featured in the Classical Guitar Magazine, and Acoustic Guitar Magazine, as well a series of lessons on Tonebase.
+He has performed, taught masterclasses and workshops across the United States and Europe, and has been featured in Classical Guitar Magazine, Acoustic Guitar Magazine, as well a series of lessons on Tonebase.
 Performances with orchestras include the “Transylvania” State Philharmonic Orchestra and the National Radio Orchestra of Romania.

-In 2020, Dragos joined Ex-Aequo, a nonprofit organization striving to make a statement in the guitar world.
+In 2020 Dragos joined Ex-Aequo, a nonprofit organization striving to make a statement in the guitar world.
 In the prospect of a pandemic affecting the musical lives of so many, Ex-Aequo launched a series of online workshops, masterclasses and concerts, as well a competition that received more than 200 applicants.
-Latest project includes the commission of 9 pieces for the guitar, written by eminent Black American Composers.
+Latest project includes the commission of 9 new works for the guitar, written by eminent Black American Composers.
 The subsequent audio and visual CD along with a documentary are soon to be published.